-Recommended: 50% in Instrumental Music 10/20
+Recommended: 50% in Music 10/20

-Those enrolled in Instrumental Music 20/30 are expected to be competent performing a concert band instrument.
-Instrumental Music 20 and 30 provides the student with opportunities to further develop listening, performing, creative and theoretical skills.
+Those enrolled in Music 20/30 are expected to be competent in performing on a concert band instrument.
+Music 20 and 30 provide the student with opportunities to further develop listening, performing, creative & theoretical skills.
 Participation in the Senior Concert Band is a required component of these courses.